stratis-storage/dbus-client-gen/README.rst

           This exception is raised if when traversing a GetManagedObjects() result the keys used by the query have no corresponding values in the result.

+        - DbusClientUnknownSearchPropertiesError -- too many fields to list here This exception is raised if the search properties specified can not be found in the specified interface.